 One muscle fibre can’t lift the weight of a dumbbell!

-No it can’t This is why one motor neuron will stimulate many muscle fibres at once.
+This is why one motor neuron will stimulate many muscle fibres at once.
 Depending on the muscle, one motor neuron will transport the signal to a few hundred (or even a few thousand) muscle fibres.

 A motor unit is made up of a motor neuron (the nerve) & the select muscle fibres triggered by that motor neuron.
 There are many motor units within each muscle.